Neo-Mind/WARP/ShowPartySP.md

 > Party member's SP color can be customized

 ## Server side
-> Diff available for rAthena (Hercules to be added based on demand).
+> Diff file available for rAthena (Hercules to be added based on demand).

 ## What's included?